NREL/HPC/applications/vasp/README.md

 ## VASP Documentation

-This repo contains the results of two seperate VASP performance studies using the VASP benchmarks in the [benchmarks directory](/HPC/applications/vasp/benchmarks).
+This repo contains the results of two seperate VASP performance studies on Eagle and Swift using the VASP benchmarks in the [benchmarks directory](/HPC/applications/vasp/benchmarks).
 Each study evaluates performance differentl, as described below, and provides recommendations for running VASP most efficiently in the README files.
+The READMEs in each directory contain the following information.

 Performance Study 1:
 - Recommendations for setting LREAL